GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 1. Ensure that the IAA is signed and includes the application explicitly in the Description of Service or Statement of Work.

-2. Ensure that the **Contact Center Fact Sheet** was sent from Smartsheet.
-This is done by setting the **Integration Ticket Status** of the Smartsheet ticket to anything after **IAA Review**.
+2. Ensure that the **Contact Center Fact Sheet** was sent from ZenDesk.
+This is done by setting the **Integration Ticket Status** of the ZenDesk ticket to anything after **IAA Review**.

-3. Ensure that the production configuration has been provided by the partner (e.g. valid Dashboard URL in the Smartsheet ticket) and includes the following:
+3. Ensure that the production configuration has been provided by the partner (e.g. valid Dashboard URL in the ZenDesk ticket) and includes the following:
   * All production urls should have `.gov`, `.mil` or a dedicated `.com` address and point to an ATO-ed environment.
 It should not be a local IP or have things like "dev", "qa",  or "mikes-macbook" in the urls.
   * If the app does not have a logo, then the partner will need to upload one before it can be deployed.
 You can find the [logo guidelines here](https://developers.login.gov/design-guidelines/#agency-logo-guidelines).